Hugh1996/caesars-challenge-pp2/README.md

 - ### Main Page

-  - Centered in the main page is a container where the user will interact with the site.
-The title of the page is the first displayed, which informs the user the name and purpose of the site.
+  - Centered in the main page is a container where users will interact with the site.
+The title of the page is displayed first, providing information about the site's name and purpose.

-  - Below the title, there is an input where the user must enter their username.
-This username will then be saved and used to display the users score once the quiz is complete.
+  - Below the title, there is an input field where users must enter their username.
+Once entered, the username will be stored, and users won't need to input it again.
+The user's final score will be displayed along with their username.

-  - The user can start their quiz by selecting the 'Start Quiz' button.
+  - The user can start the quiz by selecting the 'Start Quiz' button.

-  - There is also a question mark icon displayed at the bottom of the container.
-If selected, this will display a list of instructions for the user, on how the quiz works.
+  - Additionally, there is a question mark icon displayed at the bottom of the container.
+Clicking on it will show a list of instructions explaining how the quiz works.

 ![Main Page](/images2/mainpage.jpg)

 - ### Quiz Page